elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.22.4 - 2023-12-06 =
+- Fix migrating Woo's product categories from SEOPress (#107)
+- Fix error in sitemap in TranslatePress integration
+- Removing separated image object for author image, replace it with URL so it can be overwrite in Slim SEO Schema
+- Fix @id of breadcrumb list schema not the same as in Slim SEO Schema

 = 3.22.3 - 2023-11-14 =
 - Add support for Sensei LMS, Civi CRM, TranslatePress